Aden Ridgeway

 Aden Derek Ridgeway (born 18 September 1962) is an Australian former politician.
 He was a member of the Australian Senate for New South Wales from 1999 to 2005, representing the Australian Democrats.
-During his term he was the only Aboriginal member of the Australian Parliament.
-He is currently a spokesperson for Recognise, the movement to recognise Aboriginal and Torres Strait peoples in the Australian Constitution.
+He was the only Indigenous member of the Australian Parliament for the duration of his term.

 Early life and education

 Aden Derek Ridgeway was born on the Bellwood Aboriginal reserve in Nambucca Heads (close to Macksville, New South Wales), as one of the Gumbaynggirr people.

 He was educated at Bellwood and St John's College, Woodlawn in Lismore.

 Early career

 After leaving school in Year 11, he worked as a boilermaker.
 He then became involved in the public service, engaging in a number of careers, including being a park ranger, and working in several New South Wales government departments.

 In 1990, Ridgeway was elected onto the first ATSIC Sydney Regional Council, a position in which he served two terms of office.

 In 1994, he became the Executive Director of the New South Wales Aboriginal Land Council.
 He continued in this position until 1998.
 Also in 1994, he became a trustee of the Australian Museum Trust.

 He became a Member of the Geographical Names Board of New South Wales from 1995.

 He was the Director of the Public Service Board Staff Credit Union from 1996 to 1998.